codestate-cs/code-state-library/packages/cli-interface/README.md

 CodeState CLI integrates with popular IDEs:

 - **VS Code**: Open projects and files directly
+  - Install the [CodeState IDE Extension](https://marketplace.visualstudio.com/items?itemName=karthikchinasani.codestate-ide) for seamless IDE integration - manage scripts, sessions, and configurations directly from VS Code
 - **WebStorm/IntelliJ**: Launch projects in JetBrains IDEs
 - **Sublime Text**: Open files in Sublime
 - **Vim/Neovim**: Open files in terminal editors

+> **Tip**: You can use both the CLI and IDE extension for most tasks.
+However, for saving sessions, we recommend using the IDE extension as it can capture file contents and open files, while the CLI can only save metadata.
+The CLI is great for terminal workflows and automation, while the IDE extension provides a native VS Code experience for managing your development context.

 ## Development